 Garagekeepers Coverage is like bailee coverage but is specific to auto services and dealers.
 It covers damage that can occur to a customer’s vehicle while in the servicer’s care for service and repair.

 Example Scenario: A mechanic at your tow professional’s service shop is moving the customer’s car out of the shop and accidentally backs into another vehicle.
 Garagekeepers would cover the damage to the customer’s car.

 On-Hook Towing Insurance covers any damage that may occur while a vehicle is being towed or hauled.
 This includes collision, fire, theft, or vandalism.

 If you are unsure what policy types you should require, it is best to consult a risk manageror insurance agent.
-Next time you find a contractor questioning your insurance requirements, or you are evaluating your current compliance requirements for the network, you can confidently respond with the necessary standard and any supplementary policies.
+Next time you find a tow professional questioning your insurance requirements, or you are evaluating your current compliance requirements for the network, you can confidently respond with the necessary standard and any supplementary policies.

 Contents are provided for information purposes only and should not be construed as legal advice.
 Users are reminded to seek legal counsel with respect to their obligations and use of PlusOne Solutions services.

 PlusOne Solutionshas been an industry leader in the workforce compliance and risk management field by specializing in compliance programs that meet the complex challenges of geographically dispersed contractors, vendors, and employee networks.
 PlusOne Solutions protects companies from possible financial, legal, operational, and reputational risks associated with contractor and vendor relationships while creating safer work environments.